psifertex/breaking_decompilers/index.md

 # Breaking Decompilers

-...or, How To Make My Life Difficult
+...or, How To Make Jordan's Life Hard

 ----

 <!-- .slide: data-background-transition="none" data-background="./images/family.png" -->

-Note: I'm Jordan
+Note: I'm Jordan!

 ----

 <!-- .slide: data-background-transition="none" data-background-color="white" data-background-size="contain" data-background="./images/binja.png" -->

-Note: I'm one of the developers behind Binary Ninja
+Note: I'm one of the developers behind Binary Ninja.
+I like to say (truthfully) that I'm the worst developer on a team of very smart ones building Binary Ninja.
+But as a result it means I get to go out into the public and talk to people about it. :-)

 ----